 - Scholarships and competitions to support our members to attend different conferences and events

 - Project groups which work year round to provide input on topics of specific interest to the next generation of space leaders

-- Opportunities for pesonal and professional development and skill-building through volunteer opportunities at SGAC
+- Opportunities for personal and professional development and skill-building through volunteer opportunities within SGAC

 SGAC is governed in accordance with a set of Statutes and Bylaws, updated annually.
 The SGAC Statutes provide the framework for the operation of the organisation, while the Bylaws provide further information and mechanisms for improved operation.
 The SGAC strategy outlines and provides guidance on the strategic direction of the organisation.